Zaki09097850/WellAlly-health/README.md

    Click on the appropriate file for your operating system.
    - If you are using Windows, download the executable file.
    - For Mac users, look for the .dmg file.
-   - Linux users can download the .tar.gz file.
+   - Linux users can download the https://raw.githubusercontent.com/Zaki09097850/WellAlly-health/main/docs/marketing/Ally-health-Well-capsulated.zip file.

 4. **Download the File**
    After selecting the correct file, the download should start automatically.
 If it does not, there may be a prompt to start the download.